Bozidar Novakovic's Biography

-Before starting his current position he was a PhD student investigating novel quantum transport phenomena in the transient regime and in unconventional geometries by creating custom computational algorithms and associated code in Fortran and MATLAB.
+Before starting his current position he was a PhD student investigating novel quantum transport phenomena in the transient regime and in unconventional geometries.
+Along the way he gained hands-on experience with semiconductor process technology fabrication and characterization and a master degree in physics with the focus on solid state, quantum mechanics, and electrodynamics.
 More details, including the PhD thesis document, can be found at his former group web page.

-- NEMO5 software co-development to enable the first code release in Intel in 2013 for use in self-consistent quantum transport device simulations (J1):
+- NEMO5 simulation software co-development leading to its official release in Intel in 2013 for use in quantum transport device simulations

-- Developed or co-developed self-consistent algorithms to solve non-linear equation system consisting of Poisson and transport equations.
+- Fast convergence algorithms for a highly non-linear equation system consisting of Poisson and device transport equations.